systemd/systemd/docs/DESKTOP_ENVIRONMENTS.md

    instead of the caller starting the process and letting systemd know about it, is encouraged.

- * The RANDOM should be a string of random characters to ensure that multiple instances of the application can be launched.

-   It can be omitted in the case of a non-transient application services which can ensure multiple instances are not spawned, such as a DBus activated application.
+ * `<RANDOM>` should be a string of random characters to ensure that multiple instances of the application can be launched.
+This can be omitted for service files of non-transient applications, which ensure multiple instances cannot be spawned.
+For scope files `<RANDOM>` is mandatory, as the format would be ambiguous otherwise.

  * If no application ID is available, the launcher should generate a reasonable name when possible (e.g. using `basename(argv[0])`).
 This name must not